 “Mental health problems cost businesses £35bn in the UK before Covid-19.
 It’s likely that will grow this year as a result of what many of us have experience over the last 12 months”.
 (Andy Bell, deputy chief exec of the Centre for mental health)

 So how do you keep on top of your staff’s mental health?
 A preventative rather than a reactive approach.
-Tamsen Garrie (a director at Mental Health in the Workplace) recommends investment in good quality mental health training, and separate manager-specific training that teaches managers how to spot the signs of deteriorating mental health and provide appropriate support.
+Tamsen Garrie (a director at Mental Health in the Workplace) recommends investment in good quality mental health training.
+Garrie also recommends separate manager-specific training that teaches managers how to spot the signs and provide appropriate support.
 Training can empower all your staff to be confident in tackling their own mental health issues and create a culture of openness.
-Staff feeling able to ask for help and request time off or a reduced workload to cope with mental health issues will mean less people turning up to work unhappy, unmotivated, and unproductive.
-At a higher level, you should ensure your policies are flexible and accommodating e.g. Generous compassionate leave, allowances for caring responsibilities, provision of ‘mental health days’ for those who are struggling, and time off for medical appointments.
+Staff feeling able to ask for help, request time off, or reduced workload to cope with mental health issues will mean less people turning up to work unhappy, unmotivated, and unproductive.
+At a higher level, you should ensure your policies are flexible and accommodating.
+This can include generous compassionate leave and allowances for caring responsibilities You can also look at provision of ‘mental health days’ for those who are struggling, and time off for medical appointments.

-Unfortunately, with all the preventative measure in the world you may still experience employees who reach a crisis point.
-If you have an employee who has had to take time off for mental ill-health, once they are ready to return it is vital that they are provided with adequate support.
+With all the preventative measure in the world you may still experience employees who reach a crisis point.
+If you have staff who had to take time off for mental ill-health, once they are ready to return it is vital that they are provided with adequate support.
 You should think about making reasonable adjustments, such as flexible working or a phased return to work.
 Regularly checking in with the employee is extremely important to make sure they are comfortable with their progress and workload.
-Trying to limit work-related stressors as much as possible will also help as evidenced by the 2018 Mental Health At Work Report which found 61% of employees experienced a mental health issue due to work.
+Trying to limit work-related stressors as much as possible will also help.
+This was evidenced by the 2018 Mental Health At Work Report which found 61% of employees experienced a mental health issue due to work.
 A workplace with an open, honest, and stigma-free approach to mental health will always make this transition easier for the employee.
 Furthermore, having robust return to work policies will make it easier for the employer as well.